karasawatakumi/CrowdRemover/README.md

 # Crowd Remover
-Remove annoying crowds from a non-stable (taken with a hand camera) movie.
+Remove annoying crowds from a non-stable movie, taken with a hand camera.

 ## Source Codes